-April 15 was Otto Kroeger’s birthday.
-The founding partner of OKA died in 2013, but the memory of him is constant for the many thousands who knew him, and his fingerprints are all over not just OKA, but the field he helped to shape.
+Otto Kroeger was born on April 15.
+The founding partner of OKA died in 2013, but his memory is constant for the many thousands who knew him, and his fingerprints are all over not just OKA, but the field he helped to shape.
 The following is a remembrance of this man I so dearly miss.

 Otto the Sage

 The Sage Archetype is a narrative of striving for independence through deep knowledge and expertise.
 The Sage is the wise old man or woman who has toiled to understand, to “get it”, to know.
 The tone of this narrative is scholarly, thoughtful, pensive and wise.

 Otto Kroeger lived a Sage’s story.
 An academic high-achiever, young Otto quickly became a rising star in the Lutheran Church, with a remarkable ability to compose stirring sermons, quote chapter and verse, and read the Book of John in its original Greek.
 When he left the ministry for a career in counseling and then consulting, he took on Jung’s work and the MBTI with his typical intensity and focus.

 Otto personally trained tens of thousands of people while designing and delivering the first MBTI Certification workshop, years before the tool’s publisher even required one.
 He wrote a number of popular books, including Type Talk At Work, one the best-selling and most referenced Type support tools ever published.
 In the last 20 years of his career, Otto derived a system of MBTI interpretation that enabled the accurate prediction of attrition rates for entering college freshmen.
 In a five-year blind longitudinal study, Otto was never less than 65% accurate in predicting who would drop out of school and for what reason.

 Otto’s academic, literary, creative and research-based contributions continue to reverberate all around us.
 Otto was a Sage.